cogdog/cc-image-search/README.md

-# Bookmarket for CC License Google Image Search
+# Bookmarket for CC License Image Search

 Make a bookmarklet for old school cool way to search Google Images with results filtered for CC licensed images.